 Sharm El Sheikh may not have Cairo’s reputation but it is definitely one of the most popular tourist destinations in the Arab world.
 Sharm El Sheikh is not a vacation for the relaxing tourist, the one that will be content to lie on a beach all day.

 Sharm El Sheikh is known as a resort port and is located in the southern tip of the Sinai Peninsula in Egypt.
-Many Egypt tours packages offer a stay at Sharm El Sheikh in their package.
-It is a resort community identified with fine diving sport, along with more rugged journeys like mountain climbing, hiking and biking.
+Many Egypt tours packages offer a stay at Sharm El Sheikh.
+It is a vibrant and lively resort town well known for its exceptional diving opportunities and other adventure activities like mountain climbing, hiking and quad biking.
 Sounds like a date!
-Now how can you get in Sharm El Sheikh?
+Now how can you get to Sharm El Sheikh?